-The Task Force would like to acknowledge the hard work of all the members and thank Hartnell College President Rodriguez for his focus on the work of equity and for convening this group.
-A special thanks to the students who continue to give their time and share their experiences as members of the Task Force.
+The Task Force would like to acknowledge the hard work of all the members and thank Hartnell College Interim President Rodriguez and President Gutierrez for their focus on the work of equity and for convening this group.
+A special thanks to the students who continue to give their time and share their experiences as members of the Task Force and to the Governing Board of Hartnell College for their unwavering leadership in the quest toward equity and social justice.

 The Task Force meetings of 2020-21 were facilitated by the Career Ladders Project (CLP).
 CLP supported the initial organization and work of the Task Force and drafted the first version of this document.
-All versions after June 2021 were produced by the Task Force.
-We thank CLP for their support in getting this work started.
+All versions after June 2021 were produced by the Task Force with input from key stakeholder groups.
+We thank the Academic Senate, The Student Success and Equity Committee, The Outcome and Assessment Committee, The Curriculum Committee, The Associated Students of Hartnell College and the multiple stakeholders that were consulted along the way during this process.
+We also want to acknowledge CLP for their partnership and support in getting this work started.